KiboOst/php-qivivoAPI/README.md

 Jeedom user ?
 Check this  [Jeedom Plugin !](https://kiboost.github.io/jeedom_docs/plugins/qivivo/fr_FR/)

 ### Use case example
-- Get your Qivivo data to trigger other actions.<br />
+- Get your Qivivo/Comap data to trigger other actions.<br />
 - Set a scenario in your smarthome (or trigger an url script) like "Going hollidays", to automatically change programs according to your scenario (*working, hollidays, away*).<br />
 - Set your heating according to other weather sources (external Netatmo sensor, etc).<br />
 - Set your heating if your interior camera recognize you.<br />
-- As Qivivo doesn't support IFTTT yet, you can make your own trigger script!
+- As Qivivo/Comap doesn't support IFTTT yet, you can make your own trigger script!

 *This isn't an official API | USE AT YOUR OWN RISK!<br />